at.flow

 Flow Variables vs. Environment Variables

-The two stores look almost identical — same shape of get / set / has methods — but they are meant for very different things:
+The two stores look almost identical, with the same shape of get / set / has methods, but they are meant for very different things:

 • Lifetime: environment variables are persisted to disk and survive app restarts.
 Flow variables live only for the duration of a single run and are cleared when the run ends.